 - Prayer: This is probably the most well-known form of spiritual practices.
 It is a way of communicating with the individual and their higher power.

 - Meditation: This is a form of awareness where the individual is completely focused on the present moment.

 - Gratitude: Gratitude is where the person can acknowledge the good things they have in their life.
 Gratitude is one of the most effective spiritual practices for those who are recovering from addiction.

 - Creativity: Activities such as painting, writing or making music can be spiritual practices that can help a person understand and discover who they truly are.
 Additionally, they are great ways to express oneself.

-- Helping others: This is another recommended practice for those who are recovering from an addiction.
+- Helping others: This is another recommended practice for those who are recovering from addiction.
 It has been discovered that those who engage in a service in recovery are more likely to stay sober.
 Helping others can be as simple as volunteering for an activity, such as a soup kitchen or race, or it can be more in depth.

 At Best Drug Rehabilitation, we understand just exactly what it takes to fully recover and heal from the downward spiral that is drug or alcohol addiction and all that is involved with it.
 Our methods have proven to be very successful.
-We do our absolute best to offer a very unique approach to addiction treatment that encompasses all of the very many different aspects of the physical, emotional and spiritual issues involved in addiction.
+We do our absolute best to offer a unique approach to addiction treatment that encompasses all of the different aspects of the physical, emotional and spiritual issues involved in addiction.
 If you or a loved one are struggling with an addiction or would like to learn more about spirituality and how it can be incorporated into your recovery treatment plan, please contact us at our toll-free number now.